Embioptera: Parasites and predators

-The Sclerogibbidae are a small family of aculeate wasps that are specialist parasitoids of embiopterans.
+Sclerogibbidae is a small family of aculeate wasps that are specialist parasitoids of embiopterans.
 The wasp lays an egg on the abdomen of a nymph.
 The wasp larva emerges and attaches itself to the host's body, consuming the host's tissues as it grows.
 It eventually forms a cocoon and drops off the carcass.
 A Neotropical tachinid fly, Perumyia embiaphaga, and a braconid wasp species in the genus Sericobracon, are known to be parasitoids of adult embiopterans.
 A few scelionid wasps in the tribe Embidobiini are egg parasitoids of the Embioptera.
 A protozoan parasite in Italy effectively sterilises males, forcing the remaining female population to become parthenogenetic.
 These parasites and agents of disease may put evolutionary pressure on embiopterans to live more socially.

 Adult webspinners are vulnerable when they emerge from their galleries, and are preyed on by birds, geckos, ants and spiders.
 They have been observed being attacked by owlfly larvae.
 Birds may pull sheets of silk off the galleries to expose their prey, ants may cut holes to gain entry and harvestmen may pierce the silk to feed on the webspinners inside.